thewillyan/vondel/README.md

 </div>

-In other words, ALU1 will init it's operation cycle on the falling-edge of _α<sub>1</sub>_ and end the operation on the rising-edge, while ALU2 will init it's operation cycle on the rising-edge of _α<sub>2</sub>_ and end the operation on the falling-edge, taking advantage of the main clock (_α<sub>1</sub>_) even when it is at high level.
+In other words, ALU1 will start its operation cycle on the falling-edge of _α<sub>1</sub>_ and end the operation on the rising-edge, while ALU2 will start its operation cycle on the rising-edge of _α<sub>2</sub>_ and end the operation on the falling-edge, taking advantage of the main clock (_α<sub>1</sub>_) even when it is at high level.